ericbrooke/setup_ruby_rails/README.md

 ## When changing the PATH

-Close the terminal window, as the PATH changes willnot be picked up
+Close the terminal window, as the PATH changes will not be picked up

 ## Step 1 - Identify your access to Unix core
 Your computer will have the application Terminal installed.
 I use [iTerm](http://iterm2.com), download it and move it to the Apllication folder.